-Single Audit Requirement: All subrecipients that expend \$750,000 or more in federal funds in one fiscal year must have a single audit performed for that fiscal year ending September 30, submit required documentation timely, and resolve identified issues.
+Single Audit Requirement: All subrecipients that expend \$1,000,000 or more in federal funds in one fiscal year must have a single audit performed for that fiscal year ending September 30, submit required documentation timely, and resolve identified issues.
 Single audit reports must be completed, and the data collection form and reporting package must be submitted to the Federal Audit Clearinghouse (FAC) within the earlier of 30 calendar days after receipt of the auditor's report or nine months after the end of the audit period.
 If the annual single audit report contains no FTA or other U.S. Department of Transportation (US DOT) program findings, subrecipients are only required to submit a copy of the OMB Data Collection Form (SF-SAC) to the FTA regional office.
-If the single audit contained FTA or other US DOT program findings, subrecipients are required to submit a copy of the OMB DATA COLLECTION FORM (SF-SAC) to the FTA regional office.
+If the single audit contained FTA or other US DOT program findings, subrecipients are required to submit a copy of the entire audit report to the FTA regional office.